+Change the first paragraph as follows:

 A data or management frame not identified in 9.7.5.1 through 9.7.5.5 shall be sent using any data rate or MCS subject to the following constraints:

-A STA shall not transmit a frame using a rate or MCS that is not supported by the receiver STA or STAs, as reported in any Supported Rates element, Extended Supported Rates element, or Supported MCS field in management frames transmitted by the receiver STA.
+A STA shall not transmit a frame using a rate, MCS or (MCS, number spatial streams) combination that is not supported by the receiver STA or STAs, as reported in any Supported Rates element, Extended Supported Rates element, Supported MCS Set or VHT Supported MCS Set (#4911, #4309, #4030) field in management frames transmitted by the receiver STA.

+If at least one VHT Operating Mode field with the Rx Nss Type subfield equal to 0 was received from the receiver STA:

+A STA shall not transmit a frame with the number of spatial streams greater than that indicated in the Rx Nss subfield in the most recently received VHT Operating Mode field with the Rx Nss Type subfield equal to 0 from the receiver STA.

+If at least one VHT Operating Mode field with the Rx Nss Type subfield equal to 1 was received from the receiver STA:

-A STA shall not transmit a frame using a value for the CH_BANDWIDTH parameter of the TXVECTOR that is not supported by the receiver STA.
+A STA shall not transmit an SU PPDU frame using a beamforming steering matrix with the number of spatial streams greater than that indicated in the Rx Nss subfield in the most recently received VHT Operating Mode field with the Rx Nss Type subfield equal to 1 from the receiver STA if the beamforming steering matrix was derived from a VHT Compressed Beamforming frame with Feedback Type subfield equal to MU. (#4911, #4309, #4030)A STA shall not transmit a frame using a value for the CH_BANDWIDTH parameter of the TXVECTOR that is not supported by the receiver STA, as reported in any HT Operation element or VHT Operation element (#4911, #4309, #4030).

+If at least one VHT Operating Mode field with the Rx Nss Type subfield equal to 0 was received from the receiver STA:

-A STA shall not initiate transmission of a frame at a data rate higher than the greatest rate in the OperationalRateSet or the HTOperationalMCSset, which are parameters of the MLMEJOIN.request primitive.
+A STA shall not transmit a frame using a value for the CH_BANDWIDTH parameter of the TXVECTOR that is not supported by the receiver STA as reported in the most recently received VHT Operating Mode field with the Rx Nss Type subfield equal to 0 from the receiver STA. (#4911, #4309, #4030)A STA shall not initiate transmission of a frame at a data rate higher than the greatest rate in the OperationalRateSet, the HTOperationalMCSSet or the VHTOperationalMCSSet (#4911, #4309, #4030), which are parameters of the MLMEJOIN.request primitive.

 9.31.5 VHT sounding protocol